B.A., summa cum laude, Phi Beta Kappa, 1993, University of Pennsylvania

 Associate Dean Stier is a recognized expert in mass tort litigation.
 He has spoken at, or served as moderator for, more than thirty scholarly presentations or panels around the country and the world.
-In addition, in conjunction with the Southwestern Law Review, he has co-chaired one symposium on asbestos litigation and another symposium on science, technology, and innovation in torts; and the Restatement (Third) of Torts.
+In addition, in conjunction with the Southwestern Law Review, he has co-chaired three symposia regarding asbestos litigation; science, technology, and innovation in torts; and the Restatement (Third) of Torts.
 His scholarship, which includes more than a dozen articles and book chapters, has been cited by federal and state courts, the American Law Institute, American Bar Association, Federal Judicial Center, and legal treatises.
 Associate Dean Stier was named Associate Dean for Strategic Initiatives at Southwestern in 2016 and Director of the J.D.
 Concentration in Civil Litigation and Advocacy in 2020.
 He previously served as Associate Dean for Research from 2015 to 2016 and Co-Director of the Summer Law Program in Vancouver from 2013 to 2014.
 He was named the 2009 Irving D. and Florence Rosenberg Professor of Law in recognition of his outstanding service, teaching, and scholarship.